-Students are required, with limited exceptions, and regardless of graduation program, to perform satisfactorily on the following EOC assessments:
+Students are required, with limited exceptions, and regardless of graduation program, to perform satisfactorily on the following five EOC assessments:

+- English I

-- English I and English II
+- English II

 - Algebra I

 - Biology

 - United States History

 A student who has not achieved sufficient scores on the EOC assessments to graduate will have opportunities to retake the assessments.
-State law and state rules also provide for certain scores on norm-referenced national standardized assessments or on the state-developed assessment used for entrance into Texas public universities to substitute for the requirement to meet satisfactory performance on an applicable EOC assessment should a student choose this option.
+State law allows a student to meet EOC requirements by substituting satisfactory performance on approved national standardized assessments or on the state-developed assessment used for entrance into Texas public universities to substitute for the requirement to meet satisfactory performance on an applicable EOC assessment should a student choose this option.
 See the school counselor for more information on the state testing requirements for graduation.

-If a student fails to perform satisfactorily on an EOC assessment, the district will provide remediation to the student in the content area for which the performance standard was not met.
+If a student fails to perform satisfactorily on an EOC assessment, the district will provide remediation to the student in the content area.
 This may require participation of the student before or after normal school hours or at times of the year outside normal school operations.
+Failure to attend accelerated instruction may result in violations of required school attendance.
 In limited circumstances, a student who fails to demonstrate proficiency on two or fewer of the required assessments may still be eligible to graduate if an individual graduation committee, formed in accordance with state law, unanimously determines that the student is eligible to graduate.